NishantBalaji/hap.py/README.md

 # hap.py
 Too lazy to find some funny jokes? hap.py is here to help! hap.py is a one stop facial recognition software that will send you the greatest (and most appropriate) jokes based on your mood and age.
-On top of that, jokes will be sent straight to your phone, allowing you to be connected with the top memes at your convenience.
+On top of that, jokes will be sent straight to your phone, allowing you to be connected with the top jokes at your convenience.

 ![Index](https://github.com/happy-peddiehacks/hap.py/blob/master/static/assets/img/Screenshots/index.png)
 ![Results](https://github.com/happy-peddiehacks/hap.py/blob/master/static/assets/img/Screenshots/results.png)